IceHe/lib/mac/setup-guide.md

 Note : Menu Bar DOES NOT have enough space for many software icons so I have to hide some of them

-Some of the icons will still be visible in Control Center
+Some of the icons can still be visible in Control Center

 `Wi-Fi`